Ham Radios: The Best Emergency Communications System

 Why Ham Radio?

-Amateur Radio Service, also called Ham radio, is a 2-way radio system that allows you to send messages to other ham operators.
+Amateur Radio Service, or Ham radio, is a 2-way radio system that allows you to send messages to other ham operators.

-The only real downside to ham radios is that you must be licensed in order to operate one (note that it is the operator and not the equipment which gets licensed).
+The only real downside to ham radios is that you must be licensed to operate one (note that it is the operator and not the equipment which gets licensed).

-It isn’t as hard as you’d think to set up a ham radio system, though there is a long learning curve so you will constantly be learning new things along the way.
+It isn’t as hard as you’d think to set up a ham radio system, though there is a long learning curve, so you will constantly learn new things along the way.

 To understand how important ham radios are for emergency communications, consider these examples of ham radios in action.